Understanding flooding

 All flood-affected property owners must be prepared for flooding.
 Find more information from NSW SES and Insurance Council of Australia.

-You can also refer to our Disaster Dashboard.
+You can also refer to our Emergency Dashboard.

-Council has completed numerous flood studies and floodplain risk management studies and plans over the decades.
-These are undertaken by specialist consultants using up-to-date data, flood modelling software and floodplain risk management practices.
+Council has completed numerous Flood Studies and Flood Risk Management Studies and Plans over the decades.
+These are undertaken by specialist consultants using up-to-date data, flood modelling software and flood risk management practices.